Open Accessibility Menu

 Personal statement: I moved to Providence in a part-time capacity in 2007 after a 25 year career as a clinician-teacher at OHSU.
 The Providence Internal Medicine residency program has always had a stellar reputation in education, and I have greatly enjoyed becoming part of that tradition.

-Medical school: UC San Diego
+Medical school: University of California, San Diego

 Areas of academic focus: